 Are the majority of them coming from out-of-town?
 Is this a destination wedding?
+Or are you navigating the wedding planning process during a pandemic?
 In that case, you might want to send these out closer to a year in advance.

 This really comes down to personal preference, and with literally everything to do with your wedding, there isn’t a right or wrong answer.
 But, for destination weddings or when many of your guests need to book travel arrangements, the earlier the better in my opinion.